Profile

 In her past struggles with mental health, Teresa had prided herself on being able to push through and excel.
 After being sent home during the pandemic, however, she realizes that she can no longer pretend to be okay and keep up her usual pace.
 As she forces herself to slow down and focus on recovery, she begins to find more moments of joy and connection in her life.

-Teresa’s Strategies
+’s Strategies

 Another Point of View